Updated June 2021

-Please note: Customers using the online store https://store.tcatbus.com/will still be able to add passes to their fare media that, in most cases, become effective immediately.
+Please note: there could be minor delays for riders ordering new passes as some customer service staff are working remotely.
+As such, customers who need to purchase new Tcards or fobs ˗ or who need to recharge their fare media over the phone ˗ should order them as soon as possible.
+Customers using the online store https://store.tcatbus.com/will still be able to add passes to their fare media that, in most cases, become effective immediately.
 (In rare cases, the recharging process could take up to 48 hours for the additional passes to post.)

 As always, customer service representatives are able to take calls Mon.-Fri. from 8 a.m. to noon and then again from 1 p.m. to 5 p.m. at (607) 277-RIDE (7433).
 Riders can also email TCAT staff with concerns or questions at firstname.lastname@example.org and a representative will get back to you as soon as possible.

-Answer: Public transit is considered essential; many people need to travel to buy food, medicine and to keep medical appointments.
+Answer: Public transit is considered essential; many people needed to travel to buy food, medicine and to keep medical appointments.
 Some people are deemed essential workers who can’t work remotely.
 And keep in mind, we have riders who have no other means of transportation.

-5. Question: What is the best way to get information about any updates about TCAT service?
+6. Question: What is the best way to get information about any updates about TCAT service?

-TCAT will do its best to update passengers as soon as possible here on its website at https;//www.tcatbus.com or on its Bus Tracker https://realtimetcatbus.availtec.com/InfoPoint/ Or check your MyStop or other apps.
+Answer: TCAT will do its best to update passengers as soon as possible here on its website at https;//www.tcatbus.com or on its Bus Tracker https://realtimetcatbus.availtec.com/InfoPoint/ Or check your MyStop or other apps.
 To download go to https://www.tcatbus.com/Apps

-Our customer service representatives are available 8 a.m. to noon and then again 1 p.m. until 5 p.m.
+Again, our customer service representatives are available 8 a.m. to noon and then again 1 p.m. until 5 p.m.
 Mon.-Fri. at (607)277-RIDE (7433).
 Again, please note, due to occasional high call volumes, we suggest you first go to the Bus Tracker or apps to look for updates if you can.

-6. Question: What are TCAT’s sanitizing protocols?
+7. Question: What are TCAT’s sanitizing protocols?

 Bus Cleaning: TCAT procured a professional-grade germicidal electrostatic sprayer for bus handlers to disinfect bus interior surfaces every night at the end of the day’s service period to include stanchions, handrails and seats.
 This extra step is in addition to their daily routine of cleaning and sanitizing all buses to include the fleet operated by Gadabout Transportation Services, Inc., TCAT’s paratransit provider.